Guide to the Upper School 2020-2021

 This course is designed for students to sharpen their craft and choose a focus of concentration for the semester.
 Studio concentrations include drawing and painting, digital media (graphic design, photography and illustration), and 3D design and installation.
 This body of related artwork will grow using the creative process to develop a concept and plan based on research.
 The students’ body of work is unified by an underlying idea that has visual and/or conceptual coherence, is based on individual interest, and is focused on a process of investigation and problem-solving.
 All work is documented in a digital portfolio accompanied by artwork statements.
 It is important that students come to this class with an open mind and a need to push their creative skills.
 Students will critique with other classmates and teachers, meet deadlines, and have the option to prepare for the AP Drawing, AP 2D Art and Design, or AP 3D Art and Design portfolio submission.

-Prerequisites: One art class from each tier (3 overall art classes) and consultation with and permission from the Upper School Art Department.
+Prerequisites: Four overall art classes to include Art I are required and permission from the Upper School Art Department.

 Key School recognizes the importance of performing arts education and believes the development of each student is dependent on intellectual endeavors in the performing arts.
 Teaching goals for the Performing Arts Department include the provision of a lasting appreciation for the performing arts, a broadened view of the world, an outlet for self-expression and creativity, an awareness of distinct artistic disciplines, and specific academic challenge in the study of music, theater and dance.

 In addition to course offerings in the performing arts, students can also participate in activities such as the Upper School Chorus, Jazz Ensembles, Key Strings, Key Theater, and Key Concert Dancers.
 Students who participate in Key Theater stage two productions each year, including the annual musical.
 In addition to fulfilling graduation requirements in the performing arts, many Upper School students participate in one or more of the performing arts activities each year.